Simula-COMPLEX/DeepQTest/README.md

 ## Description

-Autonomous driving systems (ADSs) are safety-critical, and testing them is one of the important approaches to ensure their safety.
-However, due to the inherent complexity of ADSs and the high dimensionality of their operating environment, the operating environment of ADSs is dynamic, continuously evolving, and full of uncertainties, which requires a testing approach adaptive to the environment.
-In addition, existing ADS testing techniques have limited effectiveness in ensuring the realism of test scenarios, especially the realism of weather conditions and their changes over time.
-In this paper, we present DeepQTest, a novel ADS testing approach that uses Reinforcement Learning to learn environment configurations with a high chance of revealing abnormal ADS behaviors.
-Specifically, DeepQTest employs Deep Q-Learning and adopts three safety and comfort measures to construct the reward functions.
-To ensure the realism of generated scenarios, DeepQTest defines a set of realistic constraints and introduces real-world weather conditions into the simulated environment.
-We employed three comparison baselines, i.e., random, greedy, and a state-of-the-art RL-based approach DeepCollision, for evaluating DeepQTest on an industrial-scale ADS.
-Evaluation results show that DeepQTest demonstrated significantly better effectiveness in terms of generating scenarios leading to collisions and ensuring generated test scenario realism compared with the baselines.
+Autonomous driving systems (ADSs) make driving decisions in uncertain and dynamic environments themselves.
+Thus, systematic ADS testing is important to ensure the dependability of ADS.
+The high-dimensional environment, the virtually infinite number of possible test scenarios, and dynamic environmental conditions, including weather, which introduce additional uncertainties, make exhaustive testing infeasible and require adaptive, online testing.
+Existing Reinforcement Learning (RL)-based testing approaches typically rely on single-modality state representations, which cannot realistically capture the heterogeneous information in ADS environments.
+To this end, we present DeepQTest, an adaptive RL-based testing approach that generates critical scenarios using a multi-modal state representation and a multi-modal Q-Network for Deep Q-Learning, fusing sensor data from different sources.
+We evaluated DeepQTest on an industrial-scale ADS with reward functions based on a set of safety and comfort measures, and compared it with four baselines from the literature.
+Evaluation results show that DeepQTest demonstrated significantly better effectiveness in generating scenarios that lead to collisions and in ensuring scenario realism than the baselines.

 ## DeepQTest Overview

 <div align=center><img src="https://github.com/Simula-COMPLEX/DeepQTest/blob/main/figures/overview.png" width="960" /></div>